Vitali Klitschko Net Worth

 What is Vitali Klitschko's Net Worth and Salary?

-Vitali Klitschko is a former professional heavyweight boxer who has a net worth of $80 million.
+Vitali Klitschko is a former professional heavyweight boxer and current Ukrainian politician who has a net worth of $80 million.
 Known by his fans as "Dr. Ironfirst" (a reference to his knockout power and his Ph.D.), Klitschko achieved great things in the world of boxing before announcing his retirement in 2013.
 Over the course of his career, Vitali won multiple world heavyweight championships.
 From 1999 to 2000, he held the WBO title, and he held the WBC title between 2004 and 2013.
-He has defeated 15 different fighters in matches for the world heavyweight title.
-He and his brother hold the world record for having the most world heavyweight title fight wins as brothers.
+He defeated 15 different fighters in matches for the world heavyweight title.
+Vitali and his brother, Wladimir Klitschko, hold the world record for having the most world heavyweight title fight wins as brothers.
 These accomplishments led to a period between 2006 and 2015 being dubbed the "Klitschko Era."

 Vitali's success came from a range of attributes, including a knockout percentage of 87% by the time he retired.
 He only suffered two losses in his entire career, and both were due to stoppages after he became too injured to continue.
 After retiring, he joined a very exclusive club of boxers who were never knocked down in a single fight.
 He is also the only heavyweight boxer to have won world championships in three different decades (the 90s, 2000s, and 2010s).
 He and George Foreman are also the only two heavyweight boxers to have successfully defended a title after the age of 40.

 Outside of the ring, Vitali has become known for his keen interest and involvement in politics.
 This began well before his retirement, as he placed second in the Kyiv mayoral race in 2006.
 In 2010, he founded a party called the Ukrainian Democratic Alliance for Reform, also known simply as the UDAR.
 Klitschko was eventually elected into parliament with this party, and he subsequently became a leading figure during the Euromaidan protests of 2013 and 2014.
-Following this period, he was elected Mayor of Kyiv.
-In 2015, Klitschko became the new party leader of the Petro Poroshenko Bloc and was re-elected as mayor.
+On May 24, 2015, Vitali was elected Mayor of Kyiv.
+On November 15, 2015 he was re-elected.
+That same year Klitschko became the new party leader of the Petro Poroshenko Bloc and was re-elected as mayor.
 He has since abandoned the Petro Poroshenko Bloc in an attempt to revive the UDAR.

 Vitali Volodymyrovych Klitschko was born on July 19th of 1971 in Belovodskoye, Kirghiz SSR, Soviet Union.
 That area is now called Kyrgyzstan.
 Vitali was raised by a father who was a Soviet Air Force major general and military attache in East Germany.
 This father was one of the commanders tasked with cleaning up the Chernobyl nuclear disaster, and he was diagnosed with cancer shortly after this incident.
 As a young man, Klitschko paid the bills by working at the Kyiv Automation Plant as a toolmaker.
 Many years later, he was accused of working as a debt collector for a mafia boss during the 90s, a claim that Vitali has vehemently denied.
 By 1996 (the same year he became a professional boxer), Klitschko had graduated from the Pereyaslav-Khmelnytsky Pedagogical Institute.
 In 2000, he presented his doctoral thesis on "talent and sponsorship in sports" and earned his Ph.D. in Sports Science.